 The dark, shady forests and alpine regions of the park do not support a large or varied bird population.
 Only 65 species have been recorded thus far.
 However, as more spring observations are conducted, more species will probably be added to the list.
-The pine siskin, Wilson's warbler, hermit thrush, chipping sparrow, and Oregon junco are a few species that can be called common.
+The pine siskin, Wilson's warbler, hermit thrush, chipping sparrow, and Oregon nco are a few species that can be called common, but for many others the range is marginal.

 Blue grouse and Franklin's grouse are common to the park.
 Although absent from the summit area, the ruffed grouse is seen in Beaver Valley.
 The white-tailed ptarmigan may be observed above timberline on most summits.
+As in most glaciated areas, fishing is better in early spring